 - If you payroll deduct the employee premiums, it saves the practice and employees on taxes.

-- You can offer more than one plan within your group—a base plan that’s less expensive for employees (perhaps an HMO with an RX and office copay), and PPO plan for you and your family.
+- You can offer more than one plan within your group—a base plan that’s less expensive for employees (perhaps an HMO with an Rx and office copay) and a PPO plan for you and your family.

 We can start comparing rates for small group plans beginning October.